exasol/ai-lab/doc/user_guide/docker/docker-usage.md

 If you plan to write UDFs with GPU support, there exist [additional requirements](using_gpu_in_integrated_exa_db.md).

-## Stopping the AI-Lab Docker Container
+## Stopping the AI Lab Docker Container

-If you used one of the commands given in preceding sections without option `--detach` then you can stop the AI-Lab Docker container by simply pressing Ctrl-C.
+If you used one of the commands given in preceding sections without option `--detach` then you can stop the AI Lab Docker container by simply pressing Ctrl-C.

 If you used option `--detach` then you need to use the following command: